What is Included in Driving Record Background Checks, and Why Are They Essential for Your Hiring Process?

 MVR reports make due diligence more convenient.
-Businesses must look for red flags that indicate they should not trust a candidate with a company vehicle or representing their brand on the road.
+Companies must look for red flags that indicate they should not trust a candidate with a company vehicle or representing their brand on the road.
 What questions should an employer ask when evaluating someone’s suitability?
 There are several angles to consider.

 MVR checks can answer these questions and others, giving an employer a full picture of the candidate and how responsible they are as a driver.

 Commercial driver’s licenses, or CDLs, can empower drivers to operate many vehicles, from buses to tractor-trailers.
-Because of this diversity—and the unique challenges and risks of some types of driving—CDLs often come with “endorsements.”
+Because of this diversity—and the unique challenges and risks of some types of driving—CDLs often come with endorsements.
 Each endorsement signifies that the driver completed specialized training to earn the endorsement.
-Because CDLs require semi-frequent renewal, drivers must remain current with this additional status.
+Because CDLs require semi-frequent renewal, drivers must remain current with this additional status

 When you review MVR background checks for CDL holders, what are some of the most important endorsements you might see?